joshlk/robotchinwag.com/_posts/2024-05-23-linear-layer-deriving-the-gradient-for-the-backward-pass.md

 \end{aligned}
 $$

-Again, using the [rules of tensor calculus]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#tensor-derivative-operator), we know that the derivative of a variable with itself equals a product of Krockener deltas:
+Again, using the [rules of tensor calculus]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#tensor-derivative-operator), we know that the derivative of a variable with itself equals a product of Kronecker deltas:

 $$
 \frac{\partial y_{i j}}{\partial b_{p}} = \mathbf{1}_i \delta_{jp}